Breaking Down the Barriers: Quantum Computing Basics Explained!

 Quantum Cryptography

-Quantum cryptography is a technique that uses quantum mechanics to secure communications.
+As one of the most common quantum computing applications, quantum cryptography is a technique that uses quantum mechanics to secure communications.

 Unlike classical cryptography, which is based on mathematical algorithms, quantum cryptography uses the principles of quantum mechanics to protect information.
 It offers a high level of security, as any attempt to intercept or measure the information will disturb its quantum state.
-This has a wide range of implications in national security, cryptocurrencies, and ecommerce.
+This has a wide range of implications in national security, cryptocurrencies, and e-commerce.

 Drug Discovery